MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-migrate-agent.md

 ## Prerequisites

 - See [Azure Monitor agent supported operating systems and environments](../agents/azure-monitor-agent-supported-operating-systems.md) to verify that your operating system is supported by Azure Monitor agent.
-See [Dependency Agent requirements](./vminsights-dependency-agent-maintenance.md#dependency-agent-requirements) to verify that your operating system is supported by Dependency agent.
+- See [Dependency Agent requirements](./vminsights-dependency-agent-maintenance.md#dependency-agent-requirements) to verify that your operating system is supported by Dependency agent.
 - Dependency agent is no longer a requirement for VM insights.
 It's only required if you choose the option to collect processes and dependencies using the [VM insights Map feature](vminsights-maps.md).
 If you don't choose this option then Dependency agent isn't installed.

 ## Data collection rules
 Azure Monitor agent requires [Data Collection Rules (DCRs)](../essentials/data-collection-rule-overview.md) to specify which data to collect and how it should be processed.
 If you use the Azure portal to migrate VM insights, a DCR will be created for you.
-If you use other methods to enable VM insights include PowerShell, Arm Template, or Azure Policy, then you first need to create a DCR either by enabling a machine with the Azure portal or by downloading the [VM insights data collection rule templates](https://github.com/Azure/AzureMonitorForVMs-ArmTemplates/releases/download/vmi_ama_ga/DeployDcr.zip).
+If you use other methods to enable VM insights, then you first need to create a DCR either by enabling a machine with the Azure portal or by downloading the [VM insights DCR templates](./vminsights-enable-resource-manager.md#create-data-collection-rule-dcr).

+## Enable Azure Monitor agent
+Enable the Azure Monitor agent using any of the [available methods](./vminsights-enable-overview.md) while the Log Analytics agent is still installed.
+The two agents can coexist on the same machine.
+Ensure that the Azure Monitor agent is configured properly and is collecting data before removing the Log Analytics agent.

+## Remove Log Analytics agent

+> [!WARNING]
+> Collecting duplicate data from a single machine with both the Azure Monitor agent and Log Analytics agent can result in:
+> - Additional cost of ingestion duplicate data to the Log Analytics workspace.
+> - The map feature of VM insights may be inaccurate since it does not check for duplicate data.
+For more information about

+Once you've verified that the Azure Monitor agent has been enabled, remove the Log Analytics agent from the machine to prevent duplicate data collection.
+See [Uninstall agent](../agents/azure-monitor-agent-mma-removal-tool.md) for details on removing a single agent or [MMA/OMS Discovery and Removal Utility](../agents/azure-monitor-agent-mma-removal-tool.md) for details on the tool for removing multiple agents.

 ## Migrate with Azure portal
 Use the following procedure to enable VM insights using the Azure Monitor agent on a machine that was previously enabled using Log Analytics agent.
 This method creates the required DCR or lets you select an existing one.
 It doesn't remove the Log Analytics agent from the machine though, so you still must perform this task after enabling the machine.